 When it comes to the question of what age a child should be to start swimming competitively, there’s no simple answer.
 Several different variables will come into play in making the right choice for each kid.
-In this article and the next, we’ll explore some of the factors involved so you can make the decision that will be best for your child’s unique circumstances.
+In this article and the next (Part 2), we’ll explore some of the factors involved so you can make the decision that will be best for your child’s unique circumstances.

 What Age Are Most Swimmers When They Start to Compete?

-Depending on which organization you go with, many children in the United States will begin competitive swimming when they are between the ages of eight and twelve.
+Depending on which organization you go with, many children in the United States will begin competitive swimming when they are between the ages of 8 and 12.
 By this age, many children who have gone through swimming lessons will have a good enough grasp on the fundamentals of swimming to start competing.

 What Types of Organizations Host Swim Meets for Kids?